kirru2198/Terraform/05_Storing_Terraform_State_File_in_AWS_S3_Backend.md

 ```

 - **bucket**: The name of the S3 bucket where your Terraform state file will be stored.
 This bucket must already exist in your AWS account.
 - **key**: The path within the S3 bucket where the state file will be stored.
-It’s like a "file name" inside the bucket.
+It’s like a "file name" inside the bucket. (test is the folder inside the Bucket and terraform.tfstate is the actual file)
 - **region**: The AWS region where the S3 bucket is located.

 ---